 2. Don’t overmix your dough.
 When you’re adding the dry flour mixture to the wet mixture, only stir until everything has just combined.
 It’s even okay if you still see a couple streaks of flour, because you’ll get that combined when you fold in the chocolate chips.
 It’s important not to overmix the dough because it can result in a tougher cookie that doesn’t spread as much.

-3. Use high quality vanilla extract and chocolate.
-I mentioned this above, but it’s worth repeating.
+3. Use high-quality vanilla extract and chocolate.
+I mentioned this above, but it's worth repeating.
 The vanilla and chocolate are going to be stars of the show, and you want the flavor to be the best you can get.

 And for chocolate, I recommend using chopped dark chocolate, but you can use chopped semisweet or bittersweet chocolate as well.
 I personally find milk chocolate to be too sweet.
-You can also easily use semisweet, bittersweet or dark chocolate chips as well – or a mix of any of the above for more complex flavor!
+You can also easily use semisweet, bittersweet, or dark chocolate chips as well – or a mix of any of the above for more complex flavor!

 4. Add a few chocolate chips to the top of each cookie before baking.
 This is mostly for the sake of presentation, but also because it means more chocolate and getting as much chocolate as possible in a recipe is basically always my goal ;)

 5. And add flaky sea salt to the top of each cookie.
 Not a lot – just a little pinch over the top of the dough before you stick them in the oven.
-You could also wait until the come out of the oven instead, and add a little pinch across the top while they’re still warm and setting.
+You could also wait until they come out of the oven instead, and add a little pinch across the top while they're still warm and setting.

 6. Remove them from the oven while the tops are still puffy.
 As long as the edges are set and golden, you can take them out of the oven and let them set on the baking sheet – they’ll continue to absorb some of the residual heat from the baking sheet, and get those gorgeous crinkles and soft centers as they cool.
 This ensures they’re not overbaked, which would result in a tougher, crunchier cookie.